Best Food Sources for Every Vitamin and Mineral

 Should I take a multivitamin?

-For most people eating a reasonably varied diet: no. A multivitamin is "insurance" but won't fix a poor diet.
-If you have specific deficiency risk (vegan, minimal sun exposure, menstruating), target that specific nutrient rather than a general multivitamin.
-Whole foods always beat pills.
+For most people eating a reasonably varied diet: no. A multivitamin is insurance, not a substitute for good eating.
+If you have a specific deficiency risk (vegan, minimal sun exposure, menstruating), target that specific nutrient rather than taking a general multivitamin.
+Whole foods beat pills every time.

 What vitamin is hardest to get from food?

-Vitamin D, hands down.
-It's scarce in most foods and requires either sun exposure or fatty fish consumption.
-If you live in a northern climate, supplementing Vitamin D in winter is often necessary.
+Vitamin D, without a doubt.
+It's scarce in most foods and you really need either sun exposure or regular fatty fish consumption.
+If you live in a northern climate, supplementing Vitamin D in winter isn't optional—it's often necessary.
 Vitamin B12 is a close second for vegans.

 Does cooking destroy vitamins?

 It depends on the vitamin.
-Heat destroys Vitamin C and some B vitamins, but makes other nutrients (like lycopene in tomatoes) more bioavailable.
-Strategy: eat raw when possible for C and B vitamins, but don't fear cooked vegetables.
-A mix of raw and cooked vegetables covers all bases.
+Heat damages Vitamin C and some B vitamins, but actually makes other nutrients more bioavailable—lycopene in tomatoes being the classic example.
+The strategy: go raw when you can for C and B vitamins, but don't be afraid of cooked vegetables.
+A mix of raw and cooked covers all your bases.

 How do I know if I'm deficient in a specific vitamin?

-Symptoms vary widely and overlap with other conditions.
-Fatigue could signal iron, B12, or Vitamin D deficiency.
-Bleeding gums could indicate Vitamin C deficiency.
-If you suspect a deficiency, get blood work done rather than self-diagnosing.
-Your doctor can measure specific nutrient levels and recommend targeted supplementation if needed.
+Symptoms vary a lot and overlap with other conditions.
+Fatigue could point to iron, B12, or Vitamin D. Bleeding gums could mean Vitamin C. If you suspect a deficiency, get blood work done rather than guessing.
+Your doctor can measure specific nutrient levels and recommend targeted supplementation if you actually need it.

 Can I get all my vitamins from one food?

-No single food is nutritionally complete.
-Beef liver is exceptionally nutrient-dense (Vitamin A, B12, iron, zinc, selenium) but lacks Vitamin C. Salmon covers Vitamin D, B12, and omega-3s but isn't a Vitamin C source.
-Variety is non-negotiable.
-Eating different colored vegetables, rotating protein sources, and including both plant and animal foods ensures you cover all micronutrient bases.
+No single food covers everything.
+Beef liver is incredibly nutrient-dense (Vitamin A, B12, iron, zinc, selenium) but has no Vitamin C. Salmon covers Vitamin D, B12, and omega-3s but isn't a Vitamin C source either.
+Variety isn't optional.
+Eating different colored vegetables, rotating your protein sources, and mixing plant and animal foods is how you cover all the bases.

 Build Your Micronutrient-Rich Diet

-Getting all your vitamins and minerals from food is simpler than you think: eat colorful vegetables, include quality protein sources (fish, meat, legumes, eggs), add nuts and seeds, and don't fear organ meats or shellfish.
-If you have specific risk factors (vegan, limited sun exposure, menstruating), identify which nutrients you need to prioritize and eat strategically.
-Your body has been designed to extract and use nutrients from food efficiently—trust the system.
+Getting all your vitamins and minerals from food is simpler than it sounds: eat colorful vegetables, include quality protein (fish, meat, legumes, eggs), add nuts and seeds, and don't shy away from organ meats or shellfish.
+If you have specific risk factors—vegan, limited sun exposure, menstruating—identify which nutrients need attention and eat strategically.
+Your body is remarkably good at extracting what it needs from real food.
+Trust that system.

 Explore specific food sources and micronutrient content with interactive tools.